etirone/SevereWindMachineLearning/README.md

 # Codes
 * Codes are being edited for broad use and will be available in time

+# Detailed Methodology
+#### Wind Reports
+* Wind reports are downloaded in bulk by year from https://www.ncdc.noaa.gov/stormevents/
+* Time information is changed from local time to UTC
+* If the difference from the start time to the end time is greater than 20 minutes, report is removed from the training set
+* Times are expressed using the start time
+* Reports with wind speeds less than 30 kts are removed from training set
+* Training was conducted using measured (MG) wind reports from 2007-2017 and the test set uses MG from 2018

+#### Text Processing
+* Event and episode narratives are merged since many reports are missing event narratives
+*

+#### Mesoanalysis Data
+*

+#### Elevation and Population

+#### Sub-Severe

+#### Machine Learning

 # Citation
 Any use of the data in this GitHub repository should cite this (in review):